Construction Timber Prices: Cost Per m³, Types & Building Uses

 Construction timber refers to wood used in framing, roofing, flooring, and structural components of buildings.
 It includes both structural and non-structural timber types.
 In most residential projects, you'll encounter it as the studs inside your walls, the joists under your floors, or the rafters forming your roof structure.

 What separates construction timber from other wood products is that it's typically graded for strength and intended to carry loads.
 Even within "construction timber," there's a wide spectrum — from rough-sawn softwood for temporary bracing to precisely milled, kiln-dried hardwood for exposed beams.
-Knowing which category your project falls into makes a big difference in what you'll pay.
+It's easy to grab the cheapest stuff on the rack, but knowing which category your project falls into makes a big difference in what you'll pay and whether the wood actually does what you need it to do.
+Understanding structural timber grading and load requirements is essential before ordering materials for any load-bearing application.

 Factors Affecting Construction Timber Prices